Mercy-nenoh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-file that contains the password for the crackme2 executable.
+function that sets the value of a pointer to a char.